 systems of linear equations.
 Theory of Euclidean and abstract vector spaces.
 Eigenvalues

 and eigenvectors.
 Linear tranformations.
 May not be taken for credit in addition to

-Prerequisites: AMS 151 or MAT 131 or 141 or corequisite MAT 126, or level 7 on the mathematics placement examination.
+Prerequisites: AMS 151 or MAT 131 or 141 or corequisite MAT 126, or level 7 or higher on the mathematics placement examination.